Morecambe Club Profile

 Morecambe do have a terrace situated behind one of the goals for visiting supporters, but this will not be open for our game.
 The away terrace when open accommodates 1,389 standing spectators.

 There are no price changes on the day of the game.
+However, it's cash only on the turnstiles.

 Ambulant Disabled or Wheelchair Disabled supporters pay the above concessionary rate, and can admit an assistant free of charge, provided they are on the Middle or Higher level of Disability Living Allowance.